pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 ## Geometric Data Types

-PostgreSQL™ has a set of data types that can store geometric features into a table.
+PostgreSQL® has a set of data types that can store geometric features into a table.
 These include single points, lines, and polygons.
 We support these types in Java with the org.postgresql.geometric package.
 Please consult the Javadoc mentioned in [Further Reading](/documentation/reading) for details of available classes and features.

 ##### Example 9.1.
 Using the CIRCLE datatype JDBC